-Because it was fall in Boston when we were there, I overindulged in Pumpkin Spice Lattes (no regrets) as well as Pumpkin Samuel Adams beer at the English style pubs tucked away around the city.
+Because it was fall in Boston when we were there, I overindulged in Pumpkin Spice Lattes (no regrets) as well as all the pumpkin beer at the English-style pubs tucked away around the city.

 Much to our delight, Boston has the most English pubs I have seen anywhere outside of the UK and the UK does pubs better than anywhere else in my opinion.

 When we visited nearby Cambridge, I enjoyed wandering Harvard where there was some beautiful fall foliage, but my highlight was eating at the burger joint Mr Bartley’s Burger Cottage down the road, with its outlandish burger names and buzzing atmosphere.